Our Privacy Notice

 Please keep us informed if your personal data changes during your relationship with us.

 Where permitted by law, we may process information about criminal convictions or offences and alleged offences for specific and limited activities and purposes such as to perform checks to prevent and/or detect crime and to comply with laws relating to anti money laundering, bribery and corruption, fraud, terrorist financing and international sanctions.
-It may involve investigating and gather information in relation to suspicious activity and sharing data with banks, law enforcement agencies and/or regulatory bodies.
+It may involve investigating and gathering information in relation to suspicious activity and sharing data with banks, law enforcement agencies and/or regulatory bodies.

 5.How we collect your personal data